-HOMEWORK: is not graded, but student is strongly encouraged to do it, and to do it it well.
+HOMEWORK1: is not graded, but student is strongly encouraged to do it, and to do it it well.
 A similar assessment is made via weekly discussion assignments.
 Additionally, exam representative problems will be distributed in discussions.
-End-of-Chapter Problems: Students who are making good progress in the course should be able to solve, independently, most or all of the end-of-chapter problems in the textbook, as well as a number of the problems in discussions.
-A group of exemplary problems is listed below as "assigned" problems.
-There are on average 20-25 of these per chapter.
+End-of-Chapter Problems: Students who are making good progress in the course should be able to solve, independently, most or all of the end-of-chapter

-&lt;sup>1 The solutions to homework problems will be placed on 2-hour reserve at the Cudahy Library.
+1 The solutions to homework problems will be placed on 2-hour reserve at the Cudahy Library.